trane-project/trane-music/courses/major_scale/lesson_C_flat/exercise_5/back.md

-The note in degree number 5 of the C♭ major scale is G♭.
+The note in degree number 5 of the C♭ Major scale is G♭.